Military reports 7 additional COVID-19 cases | Yonhap News Agency

 Military reports 7 additional COVID-19 cases

-Among the new cases were five Army conscripts, including two stationed in Yeoncheon, 62 kilometers north of Seoul.

-An Army officer based in Jangseong, 308 kilometers south of Seoul, tested positive before returning to the base from a vacation.
+An Army conscript based in Dongducheon, 40 kilometers north of Seoul, tested positive after developing symptoms.

-A civilian employee of the Army based in Goyang, north of Seoul, also contracted the virus after a family member was infected.
+Two Army officers, a civilian worker and a draftee of a unit under the direct wing of the defense ministry also contracted the virus after their family members were infected.

 colin@yna.co.kr